 A single forward slash / is floating point division in both languages.

 A double slash // in Python is special.
-It divides and drops any values past the decimal point, often called a floor function.
+It divides and rounds the result down to the nearest whole number, often called floor division.

 Example: